AvizNetworks/opbnos-api/docs/flow.md

 ```

 <strong>Configure flow information</strong>
-<p>In order to configure port information, the API, configFlow(), must be invoked with appropriate parameters in dictionary format.
+<p>In order to configure flow information, the API, configFlow(), must be invoked with appropriate parameters in dictionary format.
 ```py
 node.configFlow(flow = "flow1")
 ```